 Wardrobes with pep.

-Every order for TEAM 7 sliding door wardrobes is custom made, with many different options available for heights, widths and depths.
+Every order for TEAM 7 floating door wardrobes is custom made, with many different options available for heights, widths and depths.
 A wide range of high-quality interior fittings, wood types and glass colours – including customised personal favourites – allow enormous design scope.
-Soft-close sliding doors add a luxurious touch – however energetically you fling the wardrobe open in the morning.
+You can also choose whether to plan your floating door wardrobe without handles or with an integrated strip handle.
+An innovative floating system ensures precise and perfectly cushioned floating doors.
+This provides superior operating comfort – however energetically you fling the wardrobe open in the morning.

 All dimensions, materials and versions at a glance.

 Your creativity is boundless?
 So is the variety of our furniture.
 In this model overview we will show you all the planning and design options of our custom-made solid wood furniture.

 Austria, Slovenia and Hungary are home to our walnut trees.
 The noble living grained wood has hues that range from light brown to black brown and sometimes show a red or purple sheen.
 Regular sunlight lightens the wood’s colour.
 Walnut is hard and maintains its shape – it is almost impossible to wear out the extremely resilient wood.

 - wild walnut

 Rustic, precious and lively: wild walnut.